Sarcophagus of the Spouses: Similar sarcophagi

 A second similar sarcophagus that could have been from the same studio was found in Caere.
 The urn of Monte Abatone, which is smaller than the other two, is made of terracotta and is in a similar style of laying on a couch or kline.
 It differs from the other two in that it is a single figure of a woman, as she poses in a way that depicts her pouring a liquid, possibly oil or perfume, in her hand.
 This work is located at National Etruscan Museum of Villa Giulia, Rome, and in 2021 this urn has been going through restoration by the Museums Restoration Service and the DE.CO.RE Company.

-Another similar urn exists that has the same dynamic as the Sarcophagus of the Spouses, just a smaller version.
-This urn also has a couple, the bare chested man embracing the clothed woman, leaning up against pillows, laying on a kline with their legs covered up and feet slightly sticking out.
-However this man doesn't have a beard.
+Another similar urn exists that has the same dynamic as the Sarcophagus of the Spouses, but is a smaller version.
+This urn also has a couple, the bare-chested man embracing the clothed woman, leaning up against pillows, laying on a kline with their legs covered up and their feet slightly sticking out.
+However, this man does not have a beard.